You’ve finished writing your first cold email.

-Whether you set the time duration to 10 seconds or 30 seconds if your recipient already starts to read what you sent, unsending the email may not make much of a difference.
+Whether you set the time duration to 10 seconds or 30 seconds, if your recipient has already started to read what you sent, unsending the email may not make much of a difference.
 In other words, time is of the essence here.

 Still, there’s no harm in updating the Unsend setting.
 After all, better safe than sorry!